-BUA 401 Entrepreneurship (3) Fall
+MGMT 4401 Foundations of Entrepreneurship (3) Fall

 A study of the application of the science of management to the development and management of the small business enterprise.
 Opportunities, characteristics, and problems with the small business will be evaluated.
 Students will be required to develop a business plan for a small business and when possible students will be given an opportunity to work on special projects with small businesses in the community.
 The class requires active participation by students in and out of the classroom.
-Prerequisites: BUA 370